 If you are not tech-savvy, using the developer options on your Android device might seem intimidating.
 However, there are many options that the average user can't take advantage of easily.
 This is why this article contains tips on how to get the most out of this hidden section - to help you improve both the look and feel of your smartphone.
-These are our developer options tips and tricks.
+These are our favorite developer options tips and tricks.

 - How to enable the developer options

 - Keep the display on while charging